Swapnil-Dubey/PetPal/README.md

 - As a user, I want to save my House of Pets to a file (if I so choose)
 - As a user, I want to be able to load my House of Pets from a file (if I so choose)

+# Instructions for Grader

+- Run the GUI Application by running HouseOfPetsGUI.java file in UI Package.
+- You can generate the first required action related to adding Xs to a Y by clicking the button "Add a pet", thereafter filling in the required information.
+- You can generate the second required action related to adding Xs to a Y by clicking the "Remove a pet" button, thereafter choosing a pet you want to remove from the HouseOfPets.
+- You can locate my visual component by adding a pet first and then clicking "Show all pets" button which would show names of the added pets along with corresponding images.
+- You can save the state of my application by clicking "Save" button.
+- You can reload the state of my application by clicking "Load" button.

 <!--
 ## A subtitle